British Jews apply for German nationality as Brexit looms

 “We cannot be victims of our past.
 We have to have some hope for change,” said Maya Jacobs Lasker-Wallfisch, a 60-year-old London psychotherapist who is Simon’s aunt and is still waiting on her German citizenship to be approved.
 “I feel somehow in a strange way triumphant.
 Something is coming full circle.”

-Her application is one of more than 3,380 requests that the German Embassy in London has received since the Brexit referendum in June 2016.
-In comparison, only around 20 such requests were made annually in the years before Brexit.
-Article 116 of the German Constitution allows the descendants of people persecuted by the Nazis to regain the citizenship that was removed between 1933 and 1945.

-More than just retaining the ability to travel easily from country to country or maintain business ties, Jacobs Lasker-Wallfisch said there are other, more emotional reasons to acquiring German citizenship, with Britain due to leave the European Union on March 29.
+More than just retaining the ability to travel easily or maintain business ties, Jacobs Lasker-Wallfisch said there are other, more emotional reasons to acquiring German citizenship, with Britain due to leave the European Union on March 29.

 “I feel an aliveness here (in Berlin) that I have not experienced before, but it totally makes sense because after all I am German,” Jacobs Lasker-Wallfisch said.
 She added that if the country behind the Holocaust is now one that welcomes the descendants of the victims, “that’s a good thing.”